Computer History - 2009

 Major computer events in 2009

-A person under the fake name of Satoshi Nakamoto introduces the Internet currency Bitcoin January 3, 2009.
+A person under the fake name of Satoshi Nakamoto introduced the Internet currency Bitcoin on January 3, 2009.

 Other computer events in 2009

-Maksym Yastremski is sentenced to 30 years in a Turkish prison January 8, 2009 for his involvement in computer hacking and selling stolen credit and debit cards.
+Maksym Yastremski was sentenced to 30 years in a Turkish prison on January 8, 2009, for his involvement in computer hacking and selling stolen credit and debit cards.

-TPM is established as the international standard for designing a secure cryptoprocessor.
+TPM was established in 2009 as the international standard for designing a secure cryptoprocessor.

-The Kickstarter service and website are started April 28, 2009.
+The Kickstarter service and website start on April 28, 2009.

-The analog TV signal begins to be phased out as broadcasts moved to high-definition on June 12, 2009.
+The analog TV signal began to be phased out as broadcasts moved to high-definition on June 12, 2009.

-Michael Jackson passes away June 25, 2009.
+Michael Jackson passed away on June 25, 2009.
 The news of his death causes many of the biggest sites on the Internet to crash.
 Also, Google believed it is under a DDoS attack resulting in a block on all searches relating to Michael Jackson for 30 minutes.

-After more than five years in beta, Gmail finally gets out of beta July 7, 2009.
+After more than five years in beta, Gmail finally got out of beta on July 7, 2009.

-Google announces the Google Chrome OS July 7, 2009.
+Google announced the Google Chrome OS on July 7, 2009.

-The Serial ATA International Organization (SATA-IO) announces Mini-SATA technology on September 21, 2009.
+The Serial ATA International Organization (SATA-IO) announced Mini-SATA technology on September 21, 2009.

-Steve Jobs is named CEO of the decade by Fortune Magazine November 5, 2009.
+Steve Jobs was named CEO of the decade by Fortune Magazine on November 5, 2009.